 CMD ["npm", "run", "serve"]

-With “alpine” images, it’s common to see a huge space improvement.
-Our image is 322 MB in size!
+With “alpine” images, you should see a huge space improvement.

-Build The Docker Image with Steps
+03) Build The Docker Image with Steps

 With docker images, we could build in steps and copy data from one step to another.
 In this case, I’ll build my project which creates a directory called “dist” then copy “dist” into a fresh build step.
-Then I could just focus getting the essentials to serve “dist”.
+Then I could just focus getting the requirements to serve “dist”.

 # Use an official light Node.js image as the base image